PeaPodTechnologies/I2CIP/README.md

 ```

 > Note: when flashed, all comments, whitespaces, and trailing commas MUST be removed.
 All strings must be double quotes.

+# Software Development

+## Paradigm

+- RoutingTable class *composes* (de/allocates) the actual stored values as *device groups* and uses BST/HT simply to sort them for traversal by FQA or ID (respectively)
+- BST/Hash Table utility classes *aggregate* the values they hold; this means they are stored by *reference* (template type T: `T& value`) and do *NOT* manage the lifecycle of the values they store

+- Both use entry classes and creates them by *construction* (passing in values *by reference*); this prevents unnecessary allocation by `malloc`
+- Utility classes store and return entries by *pointer*; this allows getters to return `nullptr` if no matching entry is found